Ad5001/Online/README.md

 You might have seen that the tutorials above haven't covered the whole configs and stuff !
 Here are some tips & tricks that what are they here for !

 1. <u>Changing port</u>: Yes, it's not always easy to use port 80 !
-It's often binded and stuffs...
+It's often binded...
 CHange the value of "port" in the config and set it to your new port and it will work fine !
 2. <u>Errors and index</u>: Change index, 404 and 403 to customize even more you're website !
 Change them to customisze even more your website !
 404 is when a page is not found, 403 is when the user is not allowed to view this page.
 You can change them to make it even more customisable !
 3. <u>Denied pages</u>: Sometimes, you don't want the user to see some pages so add them to the denied page array to block them from being viewed !
 Example:
 ```yaml